Super 8 Filmmaker John Porter, Toronto, Canada

 He has been actively involved with several artist-run centres in Toronto since 1978, including serving many years on Boards of Directors.
 He's been most consistently involved with (1977-1989), Artists Film Exhibition Group (since 1989) and Underground Cinema (since 1991).
 Throughout the 1980s he organized many Monthly Open Film Screenings at The Funnel and , and made and projected (photo) with the band .
 More recently, he co-organized Monthly Open Screenings at CineCycle for 31 consecutive months (2004-2006).

-His on-going community activism includes photographing and writing about local underground film activity, advocating super 8 film and $50 film budgets, and resisting the dominance of the film industry, the , and video.
+His on-going community activism includes photographing, writing and publishing about local underground film activity, advocating super 8 film and $50 film budgets, and resisting the dominance of the film industry, the , and video.
 He resisted email and the internet until 2005.

 "Porter is a Toronto-based visual genius who, in